KhaoulaMerhab/JavascriptHigherOrderMethods/Javascript-highOrderFuncs.md

 ## Foreach :
 - forEach() calls a provided function once for each element in an array in ascending index order.

--It's not executed for array elements without values (index properties that have been deleted or are uninitialized).
+- It's not executed for array elements without values (index properties that have been deleted or are uninitialized).